 Clarion Alley in the Mission District of San Francisco used to be a shady street where junkies would shoot up.
 In October 1992, a volunteer collective of residents organized the Clarion Alley Mural Project (CAMP) to bring art and color to the alley.
-The murals of Balmy Alley, which are focused on Central American struggle, inspired the project, but the murals of Clarion Alley are generally more playful and cartoon-like, although they deal with serious social issues as well (“What I Know is What I Owe,” says one mural and another, now painted over, challenged the “Demonocracy” of the United States).
+The murals of Balmy Alley, which are focused on Central American struggle, inspired the project, but the murals of Clarion Alley are generally more playful and cartoon-like, although they deal with serious social issues as well (“What I Know is What I Owe,” said one mural and another challenged the “Demonocracy” of the United States–both of these are now painted over).
 Many murals explore the rich culture of the Mission, especially, of course, the predominate Latino culture.

 One mural, called El Misísimo Diablo, said, “The life of any street art is short,” but begged visitors to respect the murals.
 This very same devil has, alas, been painted over and recently many of the best murals in Clarion Alley have been covered over by sloppy graffiti.
 For many years, graffiti artists respected the paintings, yet a wave of tagging has wiped out many works of art.
 Still, one of my favorites has survived, a meta-painting, or we should say a meta-mural: Lo Llevas por Dentro by Jet Martinez.